Back to all posts

 This is the moment of truth.
 It’s time to see if your no-solder fix did the trick.
 Go back to your main water shutoff valve and turn it on very slowly.
 You don’t want to send a sudden, high-pressure burst of water through the pipes.
 As the system repressurizes, go back to your repair and watch it closely.
 Look for any new drips, beads of moisture, or wet spots around the joint.
 A great tip is to wipe the entire area with a dry paper towel; it will make even the tiniest amount of moisture immediately obvious.
 If it stays dry, you’re good to go.

-Know When to Call the Pros at Mr. Pipey
+When Is It Time to Call the Pros at Mr. Pipey?

 Knowing your limits is the mark of a smart homeowner.
 If you turned off the water to find the pipe was severely rusted, cracked, or the leak was gushing, a DIY fix is not the answer.
 These are signs of a bigger problem that a simple patch can’t solve.
 A forceful leak requires professional tools and expertise to avoid causing major water damage to your home.
 If your repair doesn’t hold or you feel the job is beyond your skill level, don’t hesitate.
 That’s what we’re here for.
 Give our team at Mr. Pipey a call; we handle everything from tricky leaks to emergency plumbing situations.